 Legalisation of documents from Iraq for use in the Netherlands

 The Iraqi Ministry of Foreign Affairs can legalise documents for use in the Netherlands.
 If you are located in the Netherlands and unable to go to Iraq, you may instead request a declaration from the Iraqi embassy in The Hague.
-With this declaration you can have your document legalised at the Dutch Ministry of Foreign Affairs.
+With this declaration you can have your document legalised at the Netherlands Ministry of Foreign Affairs in The Hague.

 Who can have documents legalised?